Jahmai Jones delivers 3-run double in 1st big league appearance since ’21 in Brewers’ win over Cubs

 Joel Payamps (3-1) pitched a perfect eighth inning for Milwaukee.

-The Brewers won their third straight game and moved a half-game ahead of Cincinnati in the NL Central.
-The Reds were scheduled to face Washington later Monday.
+The Brewers won their third straight game and remained tied for first place in the NL Central with the Cincinnati Reds, who beat Washington 3-2.

 The Cubs have lost three straight and seven of their last eight.